akka/akka-http-quickstart-java.g8/docs/src/main/paradox/http-server.md

 HTTP Server logic
 -----------------

-The main class, `QuickstartServer`, is runnable because it extends `App`, as shown in the following snippet.
-This class is intended to "bring it all together", it is the main class that will run the application, as well as the class that should bootstrap all actors and other dependencies (database connections etc).
+Class `QuickstartServer` is intended to "bring it all together", it is the main class that will run the application, as well as the class that should bootstrap all actors and other dependencies (database connections etc).

 @@snip [QuickstartServer.java]($g8src$/java/com/lightbend/akka/http/sample/QuickstartServer.java) { #main-class }